I-TEAM: Wealthy Bay Area private schools receive millions in PPP funding

 The list includes:

-- Sacred Heart Cathedral Preparatory in Atherton (private school) received at least $2 million
+- Sacred Heart Cathedral Preparatory in San Francisco (private school) received at least $2 million

 - Mercy High School in Burlingame (private school) received at least $1 million